Workforce development is a pivotal part of any company’s supply chain, regardless if dealing with grocery, pharmaceutical and more.

 Track 1: Future Skills Needed in Procurement/Supply Chain

-Marisa Brown, senior principal research lead for supply chain management for APQC, identified the skills future procurement professionals need by category and provide guidance for how organizations can close the gaps.
+Marisa Brown, senior principal research lead for supply chain management for APQC, will identify the skills future procurement professionals need by category and provide guidance for how organizations can close the gaps.

 Track 2: How to Implement Remote Learning in the Supply Chain

-Dr. Ian Stewart, executive director of learning Kaplan Performance Academy, discussed the ins and outs of remote learning as it pertains to the supply chain and logistics industry.
+Dr. Ian Stewart, executive director of learning Kaplan Performance Academy, discusses the ins and outs of remote learning as it pertains to the supply chain and logistics industry.

 2 p.m.
 CST

 Track 3: How to Hire, Train & Retain Young Demand Planning Professionals